Falcon Oil & Gas Ltd. - Director Purchase of Common Shares of Falcon

 Director Purchase of Common Shares of Falcon

-07 December 2022 - Falcon Oil & Gas Ltd. (TSXV: FO, AIM: FOG) announces that directors have purchased an aggregate of 350,000 common shares in Falcon.
+07 December 2022 - Falcon Oil & Gas Ltd. FOFOG)) announces that directors have purchased an aggregate of 350,000 common shares in Falcon.

 Details of the respective purchases are included in the table below: